 Access

-Transportation to and from Nootka Island is super exciting.
-Access to Nootka Island is by Air Nootka, Shorebird Expeditions Water Taxi, or the MV Uchuck III.
-The main staging area is Gold River.
-The most popular method is to hire Air Nootka for drop-off at Starfish Lagoon, hike the trail in the southeast direction, and get picked-up by the MV Uchuck III for a ride back to Gold River.
+Access to and from Nootka Island is by Air Nootka, Shorebird Expeditions, or the MV Uchuck III.
+The main staging areas are Gold River and Tahsis.
+One method is to charter Air Nootka from Gold River to Starfish Lagoon, hike the trail in the southeast direction, and get picked-up by the MV Uchuck III for a ride back to Gold River.
+Another option is to start in Tahsis, ride the Shorebird Expeditions water taxi to Tongue Point, and get picked-up by the water taxi in Yuquot (Friendly Cove) for a ride back to Tahsis.
+A third option is to take the Uchuck III from Gold River to Yuquot and yo-yo the trail, returning to Gold River on the Uchuck III.
 Reservations are highly recommended no matter which mode or combination you choose.
-The cheapest option is to take the Uchuck III from Gold River and yo-yo the trail, returning to Gold River on the Uchuck III.
 Prices were accurate at the time we published this post, but may change anytime.
 Contact the service providers directly for current costs.

 Air Nootka